Watts-Lab/deliberation-topics/topics/anes2020/urban_unrest.md

 Others say it is more important to correct the problems of racism and police violence that give rise to the disturbances.
 And, of course, other people have opinions in between.
 - Where would you place yourself on this scale, or haven’t you thought much about this?

+## Responses
+- 1 (Solve problems of racism and police violence)
+- 2
+- 3
+- 4
+- 5
+- 6
+- 7 (Use all available force to maintain law and order)